Our Openings, Closures, Holidays and Leave

 Click here for more banquets information.

 With the beautiful days beginning to arrive, it’s hard to resist the call of our terrace!
-Come and delight your senses in our non-smoking garden, and eat in the shade of the terrace, now OPEN for the season.
+Come and delight your senses in our non-smoking garden, and eat in the shade of the terrace, now CLOSE for the season.
 Fans are provided for the hottest summer days, coolness and privacy are guaranteed.
 Smokers are invited to smoke on our small terrace at the main entrance.
 Thank you for your understanding.

 For groups, events, or banquets, we do not serve tap water (carafe of water).
 Corkage is charged CHF 23.- per bottle and Gluten-free Bread are CHF 1.50 per roll.
 Anyone missing during the event will be charged.
 Call us if there is a change.
 You can ask for our Menu proposal for group here.

 We do not take a room rental, as long as there is a minimum expenses of CHF 50.- per person for lunch (drinks included) and CHF 75.- per person in the evening (drinks included), and that a minimum of 8 people are present in our private room, and 12 people for the restaurant room on the ground floor.
 It is possible to completely privatize the restaurant (12 people or more), as long as an aperitif is provided in our private room, and that the minimum expense is chf 80.- per person (drinks included).
 The upstairs room can be privatised for fewer than 8 people for a progressive compensation of rental: chf 70.- for 7 people, chf 140 .– for 6 people, chf 210.- for 5 people, chf 280.- for 4 people, 350 .– for 3 people, and 420 .– for 2 people.
 We cannot privatize the ground floor.

 Possibility to open on weekends according to our availability: 14 people minimum and an expense of chf 80.- per person minimum.

 The use of a Beamer is CHF20 .–